Banana Pudding Cups (Rich, Creamy & Homemade)

 2 bananas, eggs, flour, sugar, vanilla, milk, butter, graham crumbs

-There’s no need to buy a whole bag of pre-made graham cracker crumbs (which you’ll throw out next year).
-Here are some options:
+Graham Crackers: There’s no need to buy a whole bag of pre-made graham cracker crumbs (which you’ll throw out next year).
+We have several options with graham crumbs and other types of cookies in the recipe notes.

 Mix flour, sugar and salt in a medium saucepan.
-In a separate pot, scald the milk on medium heat until tiny bubbles/foam form.
+In a separate pot (or microwave), scald the milk until tiny bubbles appear.

 thickened mixture of milk sugar and flour in pot